Ananyaearth/TCR-Project-/README.md

 ## Overview

-This project aims to model calorie expenditure using XGBoost, a powerful machine learning algorithm known for its efficiency and accuracy in regression tasks.
-The dataset used for this project is stored in a CSV file named `calories.csv`, containing user IDs and corresponding calorie counts.
-The XGBoost model is implemented in a Jupyter Notebook named `XGBoost_model.ipynb`.
+This project aims to model calorie expenditure using the XGBoost algorithm.
+The goal is to predict the number of calories burned during exercise based on various features such as user characteristics and exercise parameters.
+The dataset consists of two CSV files: `calories.csv`, containing user IDs and corresponding calorie counts, and `exercise.csv`, containing user information and exercise details.

-## Dataset

-The dataset `calories.csv` consists of the following columns:

-- `User_ID`: Unique identifier for each user.
-- `Calories`: Calorie expenditure for each user.

-The dataset is used to train the XGBoost model to predict calorie expenditure based on user characteristics and other factors.

 ## Files

-1. `XGBoost_model.ipynb`: Jupyter Notebook containing the implementation of the XGBoost model.
-The notebook includes the following sections:
+1. **Xgboost_model.ipynb**: Jupyter Notebook containing the code for building and training the XGBoost model.
+This notebook includes data preprocessing, model training, evaluation, and prediction.
-   - Data loading and preprocessing.
-   - Feature engineering.
-   - Model training using XGBoost.
-   - Model evaluation and validation.
-   - Prediction of calorie expenditure.

-2. `Calories.csv`: CSV file containing the dataset with user IDs and calorie counts.
+2. **calories.csv**: CSV file containing user IDs (`User_id`) and the corresponding calorie counts.
+Each row represents a record of calorie expenditure for a specific user.

+3. **exercise.csv**: CSV file containing user information and exercise details.
+It includes columns such as `User_ID`, `Gender`, `Age`, `Height`, `Weight`, `Duration`, `Heart_Rate`, and `Body_Temp`.
+These features are used to predict calorie expenditure.

-## Installation and Setup
+## Installation

-To run the Jupyter Notebook and train the XGBoost model, follow these steps:

 1. Clone the repository: